cactuslab/capacitor-native-navigation/README.md

 * the component `id` to dismiss.
 * an `animated` flag, to allow or prevent transition animations.

-## Native navigation components

-Native applications are made up of "views".
-Views can be organised in "stacks" or "tabs".
-Views can also be presented modally, over another view.
-On iOS the native component representing a view is the `UIViewController`.

-A stack is a collection of views with the top-most view being the visible one, and the views underneath it forming a back-stack.
-On iOS the native component representing a stack is the `UINavigationController`, on Android the built-in back button navigates back through stacks.

-Tabs are another collection of views with buttons (tabs) to switch between the different views.
-On iOS the native component representing `tabs` is the `UITabBarController`.

 ## React

 Capacitor Native Navigation integrates with [React](https://react.dev/) to render React components for each view or screen in the app.
-Each view has a path (and search, hash and state), which is used to work out which components to show; often using a routing library such a React Router ([see below](#ReactRouter)).
+Each view has a path (and search, hash and state), which is used to work out which components to show; often using a routing library such a React Router ([see below](#react-router)).

 The React integration is activated by calling `initReact` and passing a reference to the `NativeNavigation` plugin, and the root component that will render each view.